Not all .22 Ammo is created equal. Here are the top match, hunting and self-defense options for your .22 pistol or rifle.

 Best Bulk Range Ammo: Federal Champion 36-Grain

 This common and popular load comes in boxes of as many as 5,200 rounds.
 While it lacks the general quality of high-end match ammunition, in terms of accuracy, it can certainly hold its own.
 The fact that you can get more than 5,000 rounds for just shy of $200 is a big plus, considering the cost of centerfire ammunition today.
 In my experience, this ammunition has had the least number of dud primers and the best general accuracy when compared to other inexpensive bulk options.
-I consider this a do-all cartridge, because it can be used for match shooting and for some small-game hunting.
+I consider this a do-all option because it can be used for match shooting and some small-game hunting.
 It doesn’t offer the benefits of dedicated ammunition, but it certainly could do worse.

 More Rimfire Info:

 - The .22 LR: Mini, Mighty And Many

 - The .22 LR And Its .22 Rimfire Cousins